rafael-santiago/tulip/doc/MANUAL.md

 my dirty little stack but I would say that I stopped with my sloppiness.
 Now I am stacking ``notebooks`` ;)

 Even today I use pencil and paper and so I create a ``Tulip code`` for.
 This is my basic workflow on it.
-The fact is that transcribe my drafts to ``Tulip``'s ``DSL`` is pretty confortable besides the fact that I can versioning it and control the transcription improvements.
-If you transcribe/adapt things you should know that we are constantly evoluting our work.
-Because we are always evoluting and learning.
+The fact is that transcribe my drafts to ``Tulip``'s ``DSL`` is pretty confortable besides the fact that I can add some versioning on it and control the transcription improvements.
+If you transcribe/adapt things you should know that we are constantly evoluting our work, because we are always learning and evoluting ourselves.

-Contradicting myself in the **Figure 1** you can see a part of an adaptation from an ``Albert King``'s solo on a napkin that I recently did these days.
+Contradicting myself, in the **Figure 1**, you can see a part of an adaptation from an ``Albert King``'s solo on a napkin that I recently did these days.

 **Figure 1**: A short solo transcription written down on a napkin.